Current Trends in Deep Learning for Earth Observation: An Open-source Benchmark Arena for Image Classification: Detailed data descriptions extended results per task

 \subsection{SAT6}

-SAT-6 \cite{Basu2015sat6} consists of a total of 405000 image patches each of size 28x28 and covering 6 land cover classes - barren land, trees, grassland, roads, buildings and water bodies (Figure~\ref{fig:sat6_samples}).
+SAT-6 \citep{Basu2015sat6} consists of a total of 405000 image patches each of size 28x28 and covering 6 land cover classes - barren land, trees, grassland, roads, buildings and water bodies (Figure~\ref{fig:sat6_samples}).
 The authors of the dataset selected 324000 images for the training dataset and 81000 were selected as testing dataset.
 Additionally we have selected 20\% of the images from the train dataset to create the validation split.
 The training and test datasets were selected from disjoint National Agriculture Imagery Program (NAIP) tiles.
 The specifications for the various land cover classes of SAT-6 were adopted from those used in the National Land Cover Data (NLCD) algorithm.
 The class distribution of the train, test and validation splits is presented on Figure~\ref{fig:sat6_samples}.

 Detailed results for all pre-trained models are shown on Table~\ref{tab:pre-trained_sat6} and for all the models learned from scratch are presented on Table~\ref{tab:scratch_sat6}.
-All pre-trained model obtained excellent result on the dataset with ResNet50, ResNet152, DenseNet161, ConvNeXt, Vision Transformer and MLPMixer achieving 100 \% accuracy.
+All pre-trained model obtained excellent result on the dataset with ResNet50, ResNet152, DenseNet161, ConvNeXt, Vision Transformer, MLPMixer and Swin Transformer achieving 100 \% accuracy.
 The results on a class level are show on Table~\ref{tab:perclass_sat6} along with a confusion matrix on Figure~\ref{fig:sat6_confusionmatrix} for the DenseNet161 model.